All Episodes

 Yeah, I really like animals.

-We're going into the environment of chupacabras and Bigfoot.
+So We're going into the environments of chupacabras and Bigfoot.

-Tell me about, I've always wondered, I've seen these photographs on television of these maniacal people who go down in these shark cages and usually a shark comes and hits the cage hard enough to either rattle it open and eat the guy or girl and or bend the cage In a way that's really frightening.
+And usually, a shark comes and hits the cage hard enough to either rattle it open and eat the guy or girl and or bend the cage in a way that's really frightening.

 Yes, sir.